-- (6) Within five (5) business days of the date of the resolution granting approval or conditional approval, the Plat shall be filed by the Planning Board with the Town Clerk and a copy of the resolution mailed to the applicant.
-Such final plat shall include plat notes describing all conditions as required by the Planning Board in its approval resolution. - (7) The owner shall file the approved plat in the office of the Ulster County Clerk within sixty-two (62) days from the date of final approval. - (8) Upon approval, recreation fees and any and all outstanding fees and escrow charges shall be paid according to the fee schedule prior to the signing of the plat. - (9) Upon a resolution of approval, a linen or mylar and six copies of the subdivision plat or more copies as determined by the Administrative Assistant to the Planning Board shall be provided by the applicant and properly signed by the Chairman of the Planning Board.
+(6) Within five (5) business days of the date of the resolution granting approval or conditional approval, the Plat shall be filed by the Planning Board with the Town Clerk and a copy of the resolution mailed to the applicant-owner.
+Such final Plat shall include Plat Notes describing all conditions as required by the Planning Board in its approval resolution.

+(7) The owner shall file the approved plat in the office of the Ulster County Clerk the approved plat within sixty-two (62) days from the date of final approval.

+(8) Upon approval, recreation fees and any and all outstanding fees and escrow charges shall be paid according to the fee schedule prior to the signing of the plat.

+(94) Upon a resolution of approval, a linen or mylar and six copies of the subdivision plat or more copies as determined by the Clerk of the Planning Board/Administrative Assistant to the Planning Board shall be provided by the applicant and properly signed by the Chairman of the Planning Board.
+The subdivision plat, related deeds, road maintenance agreements and other agreements pertaining to the common use of improvements shall then be filed by the applicant in the office of the Ulster County Clerk.
+In addition, the Clerk of the Planning Board shall file a copy of the signed subdivision plat in the office of the Town Clerk.